tonxycs/M4Fuse/README.md

 # About M4Fuse: *An ingenious design that is ultra-lightweight, highly accurate, and robust*

+Our final papers will be released in due course～

 # Dataset

 *Get BraTS 2019 and BraTS 2021 dataset [here](https://www.med.upenn.edu/cbica/brats2019/data.html) and [there](https://www.synapse.org/Synapse:syn25829067/wiki/610863)*